Early’s Physical Dysfunction Practice Skills for the Occupational Therapy Assistant - Elsevier eBook on VitalSource, 4th Edition

 Elsevier eBook on VitalSource

-Master the role and skills of the OTA in caring for adults with physical disabilities!
-Early’s Physical Dysfunction Practice Skills for the Occupational Therapy Assistant, 4th Edition is the only textbook on the rehabilitation process written specifically for OTA students and practitioners.
+Help your students learn the role of the OTA in caring for adults with physical disabilities!
+Early’s Physical Dysfunction Practice Skills for the Occupational Therapy Assistant, 4th Edition is the only textbook on the rehabilitation process written specifically for OTA students.
 It takes a client-centered approach, following the latest Occupational Therapy Practice Framework in addressing topics such as assessment, intervention principles, and clinical applications.
 New to this edition is an Intervention Principles for Feeding and Eating chapter plus the latest advances in OT technology.
-From a team of expert contributors led by Mary Elizabeth Patnaude, this book shows how you can succeed in the OTA role and help clients learn to perform functional tasks.
+A complete guide, this text shows how students can succeed in the OTA role and help clients learn to perform functional tasks.

 - Coverage of advances in OT assessment and intervention includes prosthetics and assistive technologies, along with the assessment and interventions of TBI (traumatic brain injury) problems related to cognitive and visual perception.